imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - **Apply zoom changes to all views** If a zoom change is applied to any one of the XY, ZY or XZ views, apply the same change to the two other views if they are open.
 Since in ImageJ zooming may resize the image window, you can use {% include bc path='Views|Arrange Views' %} to reset their positions

 - **Resize Canvas** If using a display canvas to view reconstructions, reset its dimensions to the default.
-(Currently, this command is only available for display canvases, to resize an image go to IJ's command {% include bc path='Image | Adjust | Canvas Size...' %}
+Currently, this command is only available for display canvases, to resize an image go to IJ's command {% include bc path='Image | Adjust | Canvas Size...' %}

 - **Display ZY/XZ views** If currently using the XY only view, display the ZY and XZ views as well.

 ### Temporary Paths

-- **Confirm temporary segments** If active, prompts for either confirmation or denial of whether or not to keep an unconfirmed path segment.
+- **Confirm temporary segments** If active, prompts for either confirmation or denial of whether to keep an unconfirmed path segment.
 If inactive, automatically confirms the path segment created on each subsequent node placement after starting a path.
 Applies to both auto-traced and manually traced path segments.
 The following two settings are only toggle-able when this setting is active.

   - **Pressing 'Y' twice finishes path** Finish a temporary path on two successive {% include key key='Y' %} key presses.